-Whether or not temporary orders have been entered, never incur unusual debts or liabilities (e.g., charge an unusual high amount of clothes, an expensive vacation, etc.).
+Whether or not temporary orders have been entered, never incur unusual debts or liabilities (e.g., charge an unusually high amount of clothes, an expensive vacation, etc.).
 This will generally be considered against you by the judge and, more often than not, the judge will first make an overall “just and right” division of the property and debts and then, thereafter, order that you solely responsible for any such unusual liabilities.

 Do Not Discuss the Settlement with Spouse

-As previously discussed, the rule precluding evidence at trial of settlement negotiations between attorneys does not apply to settlement negotiations between spouses.
+As previously discussed, the rule precluding evidence at the trial of settlement negotiations between attorneys does not apply to settlement negotiations between spouses.
 Therefore, do not discuss settlement with your spouse unless authorized in advance by your attorney.

 Beware of Telephone Tape Recorders

 It is not unusual for one spouse to tape record the telephone conversations he or she has with the other spouse.
 These recordings are admissible into evidence and have been the downfall of many irrational spouses.
 Any time you speak to your spouse on the phone, you should presume that you are being taped.

 Do Not Belittle Your Spouse to Other People, Especially the Children